-Konstantin Neyman is ICREA Professor at the Department de Ciència de Materials i Química Física and the Institut de Química Teòrica i Computacional, Universitat de Barcelona, leading the group Reactivity of Nanostructures.
-He obtained his PhD in Chemistry from the Inst. of Inorganic Chemistry in Novosibirsk and completed his Habilitation (Venia Legendi) in Theoretical Chemistry at the TU München.
-He published a book, 9 book chapters, 190+ articles in referred journals and made 350 presentations at conferences and in universities, 135 of which as keynote and invited lectures.
-His publications were cited 8000+ times in WoS, H-index = 50 and 10000 times in GoogleScholar, H= 56.
-Before joining ICREA, Dr. Neyman held senior research associate positions in Germany: at the TU München, Ludwig-Maximilian Universität München and Fritz-Haber-Institut (Berlin).
+Konstantin Neyman is ICREA Professor at Dept. de Ciència de Materials i Química Física & Institut de Química Teòrica i Computacional, Universitat de Barcelona, leading Reactivity of Nanostructures group.
+He obtained PhD from Inorganic Chemistry Institute in Novosibirsk and completed Habilitation (Venia Legendi) in Theoretical Chemistry at TU München.
+He published a book, 9 book chapters, 203 research articles and made several hundred conference and university presentations, including148 invited lectures.
+His publications were cited 10400 times in WoS, H=56 & 12800 times in GoogleScholar, H=63.
+Before joining ICREA, Dr. Neyman held senior research positions in Germany at TU München, Ludwig-Maximilian Uni.
+München and Fritz-Haber-Institut (Berlin).
 He contributed to funding of 40+ research projects.
 Recent awards: Chalmers Jubilee Professor (SE), Uppsala Uni.
 Visiting Professor (SE), Uni.
 Erlangen-Nueremberg Invited Scientist (DE).

 The research group Reactivity of Nanostructures of Dr. Neyman at the Universitat de Barcelona deals with computational modelling of advanced, in particular, nanostructured inorganic materials important for catalysis, hydrogen technology, energy storage and related applications.
-A general aim is to understand at the atomic level, by carrying out large-scale quantum mechanical computer calculations, how the structure and composition of a material are related with its function in a given chemical process.
+A general aim is to understand at the atomic level by carrying out large-scale quantum mechanical computer calculations how the structure and composition of a material are related with its function in a given chemical process.
 It is often hardly possible to obtain this information experimentally.
-Yet, its absence drastically hinders creation of materials with desired improved properties.
+Yet, its absence drastically hinders knowledge-driven creation of materials with desired improved properties.

 Selected research activities